 - a request to apply a payroll tax reduction

-When you reemploy an employee you do not need to ask the employ to resubmit all the payroll taxes details.
+If you re-hire an employee, you do not need to ask the employee to resubmit all the payroll taxes details.
 However, this is subject to the condition that no changes have taken place in the intervening period.
 On re-entering your employment the employee will need to sign the earlier statement to confirm that the details are still correct.

 When you have not received the payroll taxes details from your employee before the first working day – or on the first working day when you employ the employee on his or her first working day – then you apply what is referred to as the anonymous rate.